The Golden Cavalier is a hybrid mix of the Cavalier King Charles Spaniel and the Golden Retriever.

 As important as choosing your significant other!

 Good breeders do not breed to make money.
-They do not sell their puppies to the first person willing to buy with cash on their hand.
+They do not sell their puppies to the first person willing to buy with cash in their hands.

 They do not sell their puppies to pet brokers, pet shops, or middlemen.